Skip to main content

 Web Content Accessibility Guidelines (WCAG)

-This page explains WCAG 2.0, an international standard for developing accessible web sites.
+This page explains WCAG 2.0 and 2.1, international standards for developing accessible web sites.

 ARL Web Accessibility Tooklit